AseptSoft Core Documentation

 Verify Sources

-Ensure at least one Source is placed on the drawing and assigned a Fluid Parameter with a visible color
+Ensure at least one Source is placed on the drawing and assigned a Fluid with a visible color

 3